freedomofpress/securedrop/docs/yubikey_setup.rst

 What is a YubiKey?
 ------------------

-A YubiKey is a physical token used for two-factor authentication.
+A YubiKey is a physical security key used for two-factor authentication.
 They are made by a company called Yubico and are `commercially available`_.

 .. _`commercially available`: https://www.yubico.com/products/yubikey-hardware/fido-u2f-security-key